IBM-Cloud/docs/services/ContinuousDelivery/upgrade_projects.md

 **Important:**
 - If you're planning to start the upgrade, make sure that you're a member of every org and space that the pipeline deploys to.
 Any project admin can start the upgrade.
 However, if the admin who starts the upgrade is not a member of every org and space that the pipeline deploys to, the pipeline cannot be created.
 - The Eclipse Orion {{site.data.keyword.webide}} in the toolchain is separate from the {{site.data.keyword.webide}} that is associated with your project.
 If you use the {{site.data.keyword.webide}} and you have uncommitted changes, commit them before you upgrade.
+- Your project will be upgraded to a toolchain that is in the US South region.
+If your project was configured to deploy apps to a different region, it will still deploy apps to that region after it is upgraded to a toolchain.

 ## Upgrading from a project to a toolchain
 {: #project_to_toolchain}